msheps03/scantAI/README.md

 Final code is available in "ConflictOfInterest Copy.ipynb"

+*Image files for this project cannot be released except for academic purposes*

 In conjuction with 3D scanner, scAnt.
 The forked repository is available here: [Shepherd_ScAnt](https://github.com/vuejs/vue) and original here: [scAnt](https://github.com/vuejs/vue)